teddytaod/macos-catalina-thinkpad-x250/README.md

 Known issue

-           The wireless network card and Little Red Riding Hood do not work, the solution, buy a supported network card or use a wired network card.
+           The wireless network card and Little Red Riding Hood do not work.

            The touchpad buttons are not working properly.